Novel Structure#

 There are two different types of documents in a project, Novel Documents and Project Notes.
 Active novel documents can only live in a Novel type root folder.
 You can also move them to Archive and Trash of course, where they become inactive.

-The Project Tree can distinguish between the different heading levels of the novel documents using coloured icons, and optionally add emphasis on the label, set in Preferences.
+The project tree can distinguish between the different heading levels of the novel documents using coloured icons, and optionally add emphasis on the label, set in Preferences for easier identification.

 Importance of Headings#